seejamescode/i-like-rauhuts/README.md

 Absolutely.

-**Should you use this as your own wedding website to gift to a lift a loved one?**
+**Should you use this as your own wedding website to gift to a loved one?**

 That is kind of weird, but okay.